Hi Kraig:

 Survey marking location of where the following pictures were taken(green dots) and where the diggers hotline inspector marked the utility line (grey line between dots)

-Location of transformer on Mallard Lane
+Location of Junction Box on Mallard Lane

 Looking North, from Mallard Lane, down the easement.
 Tape measure is measuring 15 feet East of the utility mark.